Walla-42/SpendingAnalyzerTool/README.md

 ## Setup Instructions
 ### Prerequisites
 Ensure you have the following installed:
-- Python 3.x
+- Python 3.0 or later
+- Program dependancies:
+    - Matplotlib
+    - Numpy
+    - SqLite3
-- SQLite
+    - Pandas

 ### Installation
 1. **Clone the Repository:**